 The WASB's Legal Services staff offers assistance to school board members and administrators throughout the state.
-Staff attorneys can assist with a variety of employment, human resources, school and labor law issues, including employee handbooks, the open meetings and public records laws, and employee salary and benefit cost projections, to help your district to make sound management decisions.
+Staff attorneys can assist with a variety of employment, human resources, school and labor law issues to help your district to make sound management decisions.
 As a member of the WASB, you have access to sample employment policies, employee compensation data and other resources to help you manage your district more efficiently.

-Members can direct general human resources or employment law questions to any WASB staff counsel.
+Members can direct general human resources, employment or school law questions to any WASB staff counsel.
 Hundreds of telephone calls each month are answered from administrators and board members who want information, suggestions, and solutions to their employment law and human resources issues.

 Individual Employment Contracts